 Several Maryland universities and colleges offer art degree programs at the bachelor's and master's levels that include sculpture courses where students can study woodworking.
-There is also one college that offers a woodcarving course through its continuing education program.
 Students enrolled in a degree program might be able to complete studio time or participate in a relevant internship experience.
 Read more about woodworking training options in Maryland below.

 Maryland Institute College of Art

 At Baltimore's Maryland Institute College of Art, students in the BFA program in interdisciplinary sculpture can take several courses that deal specifically with wood, such as Introduction to Wood, Green Wood Working and Warped Wood.
 MFA sculpture students can work on wood-based projects in the studio center wood shop.
 The college has five different fabrication studios including a wood shop in which students can work with a variety of woodworking tools, including belt sanders, chop saws, a router table and biscuit joiners.